GeoBigData/gbdx-training/gbdxtools_module/README.md

 ## intro
 GBDXtools is a GBDX Python package that allows one to easily access GBDX APIs to search the DigitalGlobe catalog, and order and process imagery.

-## what you will learn
-In this tutorial, we'll demonstrate how to search the DigitalGlobe archive via the Catalog API, order imagery using the Order API, and run an analysis workflow with the Workflow API.
+If you've completed any of the GBDX Notebooks tutorials, then you've seen gbdxtools in action.
+In this tutorial, we provide a easy method of installing gbdxtools in your local dev environment.

 ## to get started
-The following steps walk you through an easy, proven way of installing gbdxtools and its dependencies on Mac, Windows or Linux.

-__1. Install Anaconda__
+### 1. Install Anaconda

 The first required step is to install Anaconda, an open source Python distribution that simplifies package management, dependencies, and environments (we recommend this step even if you already have a Python installation).
-This distribution includes Conda, which you will need in order to install gbdxtools using the provided conda environment file, and Jupyter Notebook, which you'll need to run the provided Jupyter Notebook that contains the gbdxtools tutorial.
+This distribution includes Conda, which you will need in order to install gbdxtools using the provided conda environment file.

 __1.1__ Download and install the **full version** of [Anaconda](https://www.continuum.io/downloads)